Joaquin

 He also enjoyed a maiden triumph on the European Tour at the Australian Open in late 2023 when, buoyed by his strong finish to the LIV Golf season, he beat Japan’s Rikuya Hoshino with an eagle on the second extra hole.

-The quality of his play was so high that he received invitations to three Majors in 2024, and duly made the cut in the Masters, the PGA Championship, and The Open Championship.
+The quality of his play was so high that he received invitations to three majors in 2024, the Masters, the PGA Championship, and The Open Championship.

 Chile captain leads the way for Torque GC in LIV Golf

-Joaquin Niemann’s career at the highest level in golf has been characterized by his quick acclimatization to every new level, and it was the same story after he signed a LIV Golf contract in August 2022.
+Joaquin Niemann’s career at the highest level in golf has been characterized by his quick acclimatization to every new level, and it was the same story after he signed with LIV Golf in August 2022.

-At his first event, the LIV Golf Invitational Boston, he was close to a winning start before having to settle for a tie for second behind Dustin Johnson, who won with an eagle on the first hole of a playoff.
+At his first event, the LIV Golf Invitational Boston, he was close to a winning start before having to settle for a tie for second behind Dustin Johnson, who won with an eagle on the first playoff hole.

 Niemann finished seventh in the overall standings in that inaugural year.
 In 2023 the team he proudly skippers, Torque GC, scored the most team titles and collected the most prize money during the season before finishing third in the team championship.

-Joaquin Niemann became only the second man to shoot a sub-60 round in LIV Golf when he carded a 59 in the first round of the opening event on the 2024 schedule at Mayakoba, in Mexico.
+Joaquin Niemann became only the second man to shoot a sub-60 round in LIV Golf when he carded a 59 in the first round of the opening event on the 2024 schedule at Mayakoba.

 He went on to record his maiden LIV Golf individual title at the event, but only after overcoming the strong challenge of Sergio Garcia to defeat the Spaniard in a playoff.